School Science Lessons

 The farm's key features include an automated hydration system, temperature and moisture sensors, an infrared (IR) camera a web app, and the farm runs on solar power.

-The hydration system is connected to a tap via a hose and sprays water into the farm when moisture levels get low to make the farm more self-sufficient and keeps track of water use.
+The hydration system is connected to a tap via a hose and sprays water into the farm to make the farm more self-sufficient and keeps track of water use.

 Data sensors are used for the watering system, and are also useful for ensuring that the farm provides an optimum environment for the worms.